Ochazuke recipe

 Ochazuke can be customized endlessly.
 Among the most popular toppings are :

-Umeboshi: Japanese salted plum, for a tangy, digestive touch.
+Umeboshi: Japanese salted plum, for a tangy and digestive touch.

-Grilled salmon: crumbled over the rice, it adds a pronounced umami taste.
+Grilled salmon: crumbled over the rice, it adds a pronounced umami flavor.

-Nori: these fine dried seaweeds enhance the dish's marine flavor.
+Nori: these thin seaweeds enhance the dish's marine flavor.

-Wasabi: a hint of spiciness to spice things up.
+Wasabi: a hint of spice to enhance the overall flavor.

 Japanese cooking essentials